khartinger/mqtt4home/md/m4h24_Vue_PubSub2_e.md

 ### 2. creation of the connection object MqttClientInstance
 * Create the 'MqttClientInstance.ts' file:
    Men&uuml; View - Explorer.
-Right click on `services` - select "New file" and enter `MqttClientInstance.ts`.
+Right click on `services` - select "New file" and enter `MqttClientInstance.ts`
    Enter the following:
 ```
 // ______mqttClientInstance.ts__________________________________
-import { MqttClient } from './MqttClient'.
+import { MqttClient } from './MqttClient'
-import { mqttLastXController } from '.@/controller/MqttLastXController'.
+import { mqttLastXController } from '.@/controller/MqttLastXController'

 export const mqttClientInstance = new MqttClient()
 mqttClientInstance.registerController(mqttLastXController)